KangRuiYu/flow-log-parser/README.md

 # Flow Log Parser
 A simple program for parsing a file containing flow log data and mapping each row to a tag based on a lookup table.
+An example of the program output is in the `sample_output.txt` file.

 ## How to Run
 The program was written and ran on Python 3.11.9.
 Python can be installed from the [Python site](https://www.python.org/downloads/).
 To run the program, download and run the `flow_log_parser.py` file with Python.
 The program takes in three arguments: